normalize/normalize.github.io/api/nlz.md

 ### nlz build, nlz watch

-This is the primary build command.
+These are the primary build command.
-You may think of it as [browserify](http://browserify.org)'s build command, but multiple entry points are supported, as well as CSS and HTML files.
+You may think of it as [browserify](http://browserify.org)'s build command with multiple entry point support as well as CSS and HTML file support.

 Most of these parameters and options can be set via `.nlzrc`, allowing developers to simply run `nlz build --watch`.